Qwinci/ansible_doppelgaenger/README.md

 Kifi specific nix development environment for vagrant vms.
 Provides all packages necessary for developing and running local services (aside from virtualbox).

-Defined IPs that can also be written to /etc/hosts if needed.
-Requires the ansible inventory to be in YAML format.

 Usage
 -------------